EduardoBDonovan/simon_game_prework/README.md

 The challenges I faced during this project were mainly just styling errors, with one challenge occuring when trying to implement an "optional" feature.
 Originally, I had thought my challenges were going to be with wiring since I started not knowing exactly how to do it, but quickly grew to figure those issues out.

 The first challenge was finding a font that would fit the aesthetic for the game.
 I tried to keep my design as similar to the original SIMON game as possible, so finding a font was difficult.
-I googled which font the SIMON game used, and found a similar font called "Obritron" on CSS fonts.
+I googled which font the SIMON game used, and found a similar font called "Obritron" on Google fonts.
 It gave the code needed to create the font, and implemented that into my game.

 The next challenge involved a styling error.
 I was trying to get the buttons lined up correctly and able to move with the page resizing.
 I overcame this with the "display: inline-block" line, and I broke up the buttons into rows.
 The top row's 2 buttons are inline and the bottom row's 2 buttons are inline and they fit together with a final inline statement calling on all the "blocks".
 I had little to no difficulties with the rest of the project, except when I was trying to implement an optional feature.